Licensed ACT gas fitter

 When I carry out a gas compliance inspection, here is what I check:

-- Gas pressure testing: I test the gas pipework under pressure to confirm there are no leaks anywhere in the system.
-This is done with a manometer and takes about 10 to 15 minutes depending on the size of the system.
+1. I put the gas pipework under pressure with a manometer and watch it, which confirms whether there is a leak anywhere in the system.
+That takes about 10 to 15 minutes depending on how big the system is.

-- Appliance connections: Every gas appliance connection is inspected for correct fitting, secure seals, and proper ventilation.
-Flexible hoses are checked for damage or wear.
+2. I go over every appliance connection for correct fitting, secure seals and proper ventilation, and check the flexible hoses for damage or wear.

-- Ventilation: Gas appliances need adequate ventilation to operate safely.
-I check that room sizes, air vents, and flue systems meet the required standards.
+3. Gas appliances need adequate ventilation to burn safely, so I check that room sizes, air vents and flue systems meet the required standards.

-- Pipe sizing and routing: The gas piping must be the correct diameter for the appliances it serves and routed safely through the property.
+4. I check the gas piping is the correct diameter for the appliances it feeds and that it is routed safely through the property.

-- Clearances: Gas appliances must maintain minimum clearances from combustible materials.
-I verify these distances are correct.
+5. Gas appliances must keep minimum clearances from combustible materials, and I measure those distances rather than eyeball them.

-- Compliance labelling: All gas work must be correctly labelled with the gas fitter's licence number and the date of installation.
+6. All gas work must be labelled correctly with the gas fitter's licence number and the date of installation, so that goes on before I leave.

-If everything passes, I issue the compliance certificate on the spot.
-If there are issues, I will explain what needs to be fixed and provide a quote for the remediation work.
+If it all passes, I issue the compliance certificate on the spot.
+If something does not, I explain what needs fixing and quote you for that work.

 How Much Does a Gas Compliance Certificate Cost?

-The cost of a gas compliance certificate in Canberra typically depends on the scope of the work involved.
-For a simple appliance connection where the certificate is issued as part of the installation, it is usually included in the job price.
-For a standalone inspection and certification, such as for a property sale, expect to pay a callout fee plus the inspection time.
+What a gas compliance certificate costs in Canberra comes down to the work it covers.
+On a straightforward appliance connection, the certificate is part of the installation and the price is already in the job.
+Where it is a standalone inspection and certification, say for a property sale, you are paying a callout fee plus the time on site.

 What Happens If You Do Not Get One?

 It is not worth the risk.
-Always use a licensed gas fitter and make sure you get the paperwork.
+Use a licensed gas fitter, and make sure you get the paperwork before they drive off.

 Need a gas compliance certificate?